OlivierSohn/hamazed/BACKLOG.md

 - identify clients to match on reconnect (ip + player name ?)

-- recover:
-    on disconnections (intentional or not):
-      client-side:
-        when server connection vanishes, client could say:
+- recover on disconnections (intentional or not), client-side: when server connection vanishes, client could say:
       "Server is not reachable, please wait..."
     Then, when server is up again, (client trying every second), the client sends, along with the Connection request, its GameStateEssence + Level so that the server creates the corresponding CurrentGame, and ServerState.

 - server transfer:
   During the game, we could transfer the server (either because the game server died,